 To repair dry, flaky skin, look for the following emollient, barrier-repairing ingredients when choosing a moisturizer or oil:

 •Evening Primrose Oil

 •Sesame Seed Oil

-When you’re sick, the skin can look gaunt and sallow due to your body fighting an infection within.
-In addition, the congestion of the nose makes it so hard to breathe.
-Using a natural mint-infused cleanser to wash your face will help to clear up a stuffy head by opening up the nasal passages and stimulate blood flow to the face to give a much-needed glow.
-Recommended cleanser: Luxe Mint Cleansing Gel.
-I will put this in the palm of my hand before applying to my face and do a few slow and deep inhalation.
+Being sick can make the skin can look gaunt and sallow while your body is fighting an infection within.
+In addition, nasal congestion makes it so hard to breathe.
+Using a natural, mint-infused cleanser to wash your face will help clear up a stuffy head by opening up the nasal passages and stimulating blood flow to the face, adding a much-needed glow.

-I personally do this every single morning, but certainly, for times when you need to clear your head due to a cold, this is so wonderfully helpful.
+I personally do this every single morning, but it’s especially helpful when you have a cold or flu and need to clear your head.

-- Get some pure eucalyptus essential oil.
-(It contains a high amount of the oxide called eucalyptol, which loosens mucus secretions, relaxes muscles, and opens the airways for easier breathing.)
+- Use pure eucalyptus essential oil (It contains a high amount of the oxide called eucalyptol, which loosens mucus secretions, relaxes muscles, and opens the airways for easier breathing).

-- Pour 30 drops all over your shower floor.
-(I shake the bottle for 15 seconds, so I’m not sure how many drops actually come out but you have to use a fair amount of it.)
+- Pour 30 drops all over your shower floor (I shake the bottle for 15 seconds, so I’m not sure how many drops actually come out, but you have to use a fair amount).

-- Don’t turn on the shower fan.
-(Since there is little to no humidity in the air during the winter, the steam given off from a shower can be wonderfully helpful for preventing moisture loss.)
+- Don’t turn on the shower fan (Since there is little to no humidity in the air during the winter, the steam given off from a shower can be wonderful for preventing moisture loss).

 - Wait 5 minutes for the scent to settle into your shower.